 Could strategic litigation in Australia turn the tide in favour of responsible emissions reductions, and ensure support of Australia’s legal obligations under the 2015 Paris Agreement?

-This panel and breakfast discussion, moderated by Prof. John Thwaites of ClimateWorks Australia, will update private lawyers, in-house counsel and judiciary on the latest developments in this field.
+This panel discussion, moderated by Prof. John Thwaites of ClimateWorks Australia, will update private lawyers, in-house counsel and judiciary on the latest developments in this field.

 Chair and Moderator

 Prof. John Thwaites, Chair MSDI and ClimateWorks Australia

 John Thwaites is a Professorial Fellow, Monash University, and Chair of the Monash Sustainable Development Institute and ClimateWorks Australia.

 John is the Chair of the National Sustainable Development Council, which has developed the Transforming Australia: SDGs Progress Report 2018.
 He is a Co-Chair of the Leadership Council of the UN Sustainable Development Solutions Network (“SDSN”) launched by the Secretary General of the United Nations to provide expert advice and support to the development and implementation of the Sustainable Development Goals.

 John was Deputy Premier of Victoria from 1999 until his retirement in 2007.